 - Can be challenging to use at first.

 Ultimately, these three tools will cover you in just about any situation you face.
-Each of these tools allow for fantastic selections and help tremendously to build your confidence while using Adobe Photoshop.
+Each of these tools allows for fantastic selections and helps tremendously to build your confidence while using Adobe Photoshop.

 If you need help removing a background or cutting out an image, be sure to look into my custom photo editing and retouching services.
 Send your photos to a professional and relax while the hard work gets done for you!
 Click here to see what photo editing and retouching services I can help you with.